 A project-based course covering basic design principles and production techniques used in producing sound for animation.
 Students will work in collaboration with senior animation students at the Massachusetts College of Art to produce three short animation projects.
 Animation is a part of practically every form of entertainment that uses visual elements, from feature films and television programs to video games and websites.
 Most, if not all, musicians will work with this medium at some point in their career.
 Class meetings will explore the historical roots of sound and music for animation through screenings, case studies, and assigned readings.
 From this, students will develop the skills necessary to analyze an animation and create a variety sound elements: music, sound effects, and vocal elements.
 At various times throughout the semester, the class will meet at MassArt in joint meetings with student animators for directed review of their work.

-This course challenges students to design and produce audio content for a series of projects.
-Utilizing the studio and lab resources of the department, students will produce content that ranges from spoken word to sound and music mixed in surround.
-Students are introduced to techniques and applications that are essential for pursuit of a variety of professional opportunities in the areas of sound design and audio production for film, video games, TV, and radio, as well as all types of music production.
+Building on skills developed in the EPD core curriculum, students design and produce audio content for the kinds of real-world production projects they might expect in their career.
+Working in the EPD studios, students will produce content that ranges from spoken word to sound and music mixed in surround.
+Students are introduced to techniques and applications that are essential for pursuit of a variety of professional opportunities in the areas of sound design and audio production for film, video games, broadcast media, as well as all types of music production.

 In this class, students develop the basic electronics skills necessary to do creative circuit-bending, to modify and rewire sound-making toys, and to build custom performance interfaces using game controllers and a wide variety of sensors.
 Students breadboard and build a custom analog synth.
 They develop sensor-based controllers using the Arduino and program them using the Processing language.
 They design and program their own interactive games and audio/video remixers.
 Using these skills, students will develop strategies to control a range of hardware and software synthesis systems.
 By the end of the course, a student will have developed their own expressive MIDI and audio control system.